MrTalas/MrTalas/README.md

 Software is a philosophy of life for me.

-I love c/c++ and python I still keep learning.
+I love C/C++ and Python I still keep learning.

 I am open to development, I like to learn new things.